Annette Tveter

 Annette Tveter (born 1974) is a Norwegian handball player.
 She played eleven matches for the national handball team in 1997, and participated at the 1997 World Women's Handball Championship in Germany, where the Norwegian team placed second.

+She played for Larvik HK from 1994-95 to 2001-02.

+Private

+Her daughters Kine Tveter and Martine Tveter are also handball players.